DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/rewrites I want to do someday post-launch.md

 This is a massive improvement.
 Took a week or so and it was well worth the effort.
 However, it's still not perfect.
 As a relic of the old system, the "error" notices are not exceptions in themselves; they're basically P.O.D.s, which get wrapped (via `std::unique_ptr`) in an exception when thrown.
 The "error" notices could in theory be stored, but again, we don't do that. **We really should just turn them into exceptions and throw them directly.** Fortunately, that's a much simpler change than, y'know, replacing the entire `detailed_notice` system in order to get to where we are now.
 I'm still pushing it to post-launch because I want to just start moving forward again.

+## Game settings

+### Improve type-safety

+Right now, `DovahKitCore`'s accessors for modifying the value of a game setting are not type-safe.
+This is because the backend doesn't do any type-checking: it takes a `dovah::game_setting_value` (basically an untagged union) as a value, and the exception for failing to set a setting does not include an enum code for type mismatches.

+We should fix this: APIs for changing a setting's value should take a `std::variant`, and we should verify its type against the type of the setting (as dictated by its Hungarian notation prefix).

+(Once this change is made, we may want to update the nascent "game settings subsystem" in the frontend to take advantage of this.)

 # Outside the backend

 ## Worldedit